Run What Ya Brung - RWYB

 The RWYB is split into classes so you can see how similar cars compare to your own, and there is a trophy for the best in class.
 Remember to keep an eye on the leader board in the signing on office, especially if you think you stand a chance of winning.

-Sign-On is £20 for 4 runs per day.
-Track opening times are subject to weather and track conditions.
+Sign-On is £20 for 3 runs per day.
+Competition ends at 4pm on Sunday.
+Track opening and competition times are subject to weather and track conditions.

 You will be given a race number once you have signed on, and this, along with your race class must be displayed on your rear window in white marker.